bluecrab2/ClassicExplorer/README.md

 * Convert Unix Timestamp to Date - When enabled, this setting will convert the createTime field in the Level class from a Unix timestamp to a YYYY-MM-DD hh:mm:ss date in your time zone.
 * Show Full Class Name - Will display the entire package of each class instead of just the end class name.
 * Show SerialVersionUID - Will display the SerialVersionUID of classes next to them in parentheses.
 This number is not used in game at all, it is only used by the class when serializing into the file.
+* Skip Blocks - Will skip the "blocks" field in the Level class.
+Defaults to true to avoid lag associated with creating usually millions of nodes for each block.
 * Zoom - Increase or decrease the font.
 Can be done with the shortcuts CTRL + or CTRL - respectively.

 ## Level Save Format